-The results confirm that de-differentiation is a workable technique for reengineering cells to an earlier, more primitive state but reprogrammed to have increased cell survival rates and therefore their potential for clinical use.
+The results confirm that de-differentiation is a workable technique for reengineering cells to an earlier, more primitive state, but with increased cell survival rates which increase their potential for clinical use.

 "The finding that MSCs can be reprogrammed to have enhanced survival and therapeutic efficacy in an animal model with potential application to patients is extremely exciting as it may provide a novel and clinically practical method to overcome low cell survival in cell-based therapy," concluded Dr Chan.
 "We are currently exploring other beneficial properties of the reprogrammed MSCs for other therapeutic applications."